McCurdy's Armor: Namesake

 Originally called Evaloch, McCurdy's Armor was officially renamed in 2009 to honor LCpl.
-Ryan S. McCurdy, who was mortally wounded from a sniper attack in Fallujah, Iraq on January 5, 2006.
+Ryan S. McCurdy, who was mortally wounded from a sniper attack in Fallujah, Iraq on January 5, 2006 during the US invasion of Iraq.
 At the time of the attack, LCpl.
 McCurdy was on duty with Cpl.
 Clifton Trotter, who was shot in the neck and severely injured.
 LCpl.
 McCurdy was killed by sniper fire when he left his position in an attempt to pull Cpl.
 Trotter to safety.
 Cpl.
 Trotter survived the attack.

 Joe Dimond, General Manager of Dynamic Defense Materials and a ten-year Marine veteran, served with LCpl.
 McCurdy in Fallujah, Iraq.
 In honor of LCpl.
 McCurdy, Dynamic Defense Materials donates a percentage of all sales to the Ryan McCurdy Fund, a charity that has been set up in LCpl.
 McCurdy's name to provide a safe place for children to learn and grow in Baton Rouge, LA.